risa-labs-inc/BOSS/docs/implementation/trackers/task_resolvers_testing_details.md

 - Pydantic compatibility for v1 and v2
 - TaskResolverRegistry method naming

-**Fix Status**: Fixed - All issues addressed
+**Fix Status**: Fixed - All compatibility issues addressed

 **Evolution History**: Initial implementation

 **Retry Configuration**: None (evolution operations are not retried)

-**Notes and Observations**: Provides comprehensive evolution management for TaskResolvers.
-The implementation includes safeguards against evolution failures and provides detailed evolution reports.
+**Notes and Observations**: Provides comprehensive evolution capabilities for TaskResolvers.
+The implementation uses a combination of automatic and human-guided evolution strategies.

-## Testing Framework Guidelines

-### Health Check Requirements

-All TaskResolvers must implement a health_check method that:
-- Verifies external dependencies are accessible
-- Confirms the TaskResolver can process basic input
-- Returns detailed diagnostic information
-- Has timeout protection
-- Logs comprehensive results

-### Testing Criteria by TaskResolver Type

-#### LLM TaskResolvers
-- API connection tests
-- Response format validation
-- Error handling for malformed prompts
-- Timeout and retry behavior
-- Token limit handling

-#### Registry TaskResolvers
-- Storage and retrieval accuracy
-- Query performance
-- Versioning functionality
-- Cache invalidation
-- Concurrent access handling

-#### Lanager TaskResolvers
-- Mastery composition validation
-- Execution flow verification
-- Error propagation
-- Evolution threshold monitoring
-- Depth-based selection accuracy

-#### Context and Utility TaskResolvers
-- Context retrieval accuracy
-- API wrapper functionality
-- Data transformation correctness
-- Logic operation verification

-### Evolution Testing Protocol

-Before any TaskResolver can be evolved:
-1. Run all existing tests to create baseline performance metrics
-2. Implement evolution changes
-3. Run the same tests on evolved version
-4. Compare results to ensure no regression
-5. Document performance improvements
-6. Update evolution threshold and timestamp

----

-*This document will be updated as TaskResolvers are implemented and tested.*
+*This document is updated as new TaskResolvers are tested and issues are resolved.*